Lily-Ng/Blog-Migration-Helper/README.md

 **ready to be copied and pasted into the system to set up permanent redirects(!)**
 - Removes unnecessary top h1 heading at the top (the new blog feature separates it from the content body)
 - Removes bootstrap containers (the blog feature already puts content inside a fully responsive container, so old ones are obsolete)
-- Removes old responsive image containers (same reason as above.
-The new blog feature has its own formatting for that.)
+- Removes some author by-lines